-6.9.16 Data Center Management Interface (DCMI)
+6.10.16 Data Center Management Interface (DCMI)

 The DCMI Specification is an emerging standard that is targeted to provide a simplified management interface for Internet Portal Data Center (IPDC) customers.
 It is expected to become a requirement for server platforms which are targeted for IPDCs.
 DCMI is an IPMI-based standard that builds upon a set of required IPMI standard commands by adding a set of DCMI-specific IPMI OEM commands.
-Intel® S1400/S1600/S2400/S2600 Server Platforms will be implementing the mandatory DCMI features in the BMC firmware (DCMI 1.1 Errata 1 compliance).
-Please refer to DCMI 1.1 errata 1 spec for details.
+Intel[®] S1400/S1600/S2400/S2600 Server Platforms will be implementing the mandatory DCMI features in the BMC firmware (DCMI 1.1 Errata 1 compliance).
+Please refer to DCMI 1.1 errata 1 Specification for details.
 Only mandatory commands will be supported.
 No support for optional DCMI commands.
 Optional power management and SEL roll over feature is not supported.
 DCMI Asset tag will be independent of baseboard FRU asset Tag.
-Please refer table DCMI Group Extension Commands for more details on DCMI commands.
+Please refer table DCMI Group Extension Commands for more details on DCMI commands in DCMI 1.1 errata 1 Specification.

-6.9.17 Lightweight Directory Authentication Protocol (LDAP)
+6.10.17 Lightweight Directory Authentication Protocol (LDAP)